mdaum/PlagiarismCoupler/README.md

-# PlaigarismCoupler
+# PlagiarismCoupler
 ----------------
 ## Some Notes
  - This can be deployed as a jar that can run on Windows natively, as well as a linux machine
  - No OSX support (yet)
  - 3 Programs in one
-    - plaigarism coupler (Package: plaigarism)
+    - plagiarism coupler (Package: plagiarism)
        - Will run a range of students through [Jplag](https://github.com/jplag/jplag/releases), and will then construct a [moss](http://theory.stanford.edu/~aiken/moss/) query for you to run.
        - Runnable jar can be found in the `deploy` directory